-As an Ironman® athlete and a Certified Ironman® Coach “The Doc’ can help you with all aspects of your bike positioning.
+As an Ironman® athlete and a Certified Ironman® Coach Greg can help you with all aspects of your bike positioning.
 Optimal comfort, efficiency, power delivery, and injury prevention all come from a good bike fit.
 A veteran of hundreds of bike fittings Greg’s reputation precedes him… See his reviews on Facebook..

-It is suprising how many people pay hundreds if not thousands of pounds on a new bike and neglect to have a proper bike fit which can make a world of difference.
+Greg Say’s “ It is surprising how many people pay hundreds if not thousands of pounds on a new bike and neglect to have a proper bike fit which can make a world of difference."

 Have a look at the bike fit page for a professional bike fitting on The Wirral .

-Greg runs a professional bike fitting service from his family run business based in Wallasey on The Wirral in the North West of England.
+Greg runs a professional bike fitting service from his centre based in Wallasey on The Wirral in the North West of England.
 Now dedicated solely to bike fitting.

 He breaks his customers down into a few categories each coming with a specific desire in their cycling.